tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

 	ORDER BY DATEPART(yyyy,OrderDate);
 GO
 ```
-Next we create a Stored Procedure that will contain the IF…ELSE logic and based on the input parameter will execute one of the above Stored Procedures:
+Next we create a Stored Procedure that will contain the IF...ELSE logic and based on the input parameter will execute one of the above Stored Procedures:

 sql
 CREATE PROCEDURE TwoProcs